tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-19-smartphone-series-conclusion.md

 Despite the ups and downs of my experiment in moving away from smartphones, I have achieved and learned so much through this series.
 In this final post, I hope to wrap up and form a conclusion about it all.

-In my second post, [My initial rules and reasons for intentional smart phone use](/blog/my-international-rules-for-smartphone-use/), I listed the these goals for my experiment:
+In my second post, [My initial rules and reasons for intentional smartphone use](/blog/my-international-rules-for-smartphone-use/), I listed these goals for my experiment:

 > What do I hope to achieve by removing smartphones?
 >